bounswe/bounswe2023group1/reports/lab_report_10.md

 ## Risks
-*  In order to complete the project on time, we must complete the tasks on time and speed up.
-Since our final product delivery is very soon and we still have many requirements to complete, in order to make our customer satisfied, we should increase our speed of development.
+* Time Management:  In order to complete the project on time, we must complete the tasks on time and speed up.
+Since our final product delivery is very soon and we still have many requirements to complete, in order to make our customer satisfied, we should increase our speed of development.The impending final delivery deadline presents a risk of incomplete features, notably the critical annotations.
+This necessitates efficient time management and possible task reprioritization.
 * We may have to hurry up to finish the annotation since we have moved a little slow especially on the backend.
+* Complex Feature Completion: The development of sophisticated features, especially annotations and map-based interfaces, is more time-intensive than initially estimated, potentially impacting the final product's timeline and quality.
+* Inter-team Coordination: Effective collaboration between frontend, backend, and mobile teams is crucial.
+Delays or miscommunication in one team can adversely affect the overall project progress, necessitating enhanced coordination and communication strategies.

 ## Participants
 - Alperen Dağı